SalomePlatform/yacsgen/Examples/README.txt

 Here you find examples of use of YACSGEN for every type of component.

 In order to build and test the examples, you have to:
-- change the SALOME installation directory in exec.sh (SALOME_DIR)
+- change the SALOME installation directory in exec.sh (SALOME_APPLI_PATH)
 - run "build.sh"

 Every example contains a "build.sh" script which shows you how to build and